 What Are Bylaws?

-Bylaws, also spelled as "by-laws," are the rules a corporation sets.
+What are bylaws?
+Bylaws, also spelled as "bylaws," are the rules a corporation sets.
 They are established by the board of directors during the time the corporation is being formed.
 This process is called incorporation, and one of the first tasks of this new corporation will be to form corporate bylaws.
 Written bylaws tell organizations how to handle any new issues or situations that might arise.
 Having bylaws in place will save time that would've been spent on trying to work out complications within the company.
 It will also help keep things running smoothly and define goals or missions.

 What Do Bylaws Do?

 Bylaws will define things like the company's purpose, official name, officers' titles and responsibilities, requirements for membership, how the officers will be assigned, how meetings will be conducted, and how often these meetings will be held.
 Bylaws will dictate the way the group functions in addition to what the roles and responsibilities of the officers will be.
-They help lay out an organization map so everyone will know what the purpose and the daily operations are.
+They help lay out an organization map, so everyone will know what the purpose and the daily operations are.

 Bylaws are what legally guide the organization, as they could be brought to court if actions are violated.
 They're sometimes called standard operating procedures or policies and procedures, but these are not the same things.
 They tend to monitor the day to day operations without having the force of the law which bylaws do.
 With bylaws, rights are established and protected.
 The specific roles, duties, and responsibilities for each member, board of directors, executive committee, and others are defined.

 Having bylaws in place will help decide how those who are elected or nominated will settle any problems that come up among parties.
 Bylaws should be amended and formally adopted as is necessary.
 They're often filed at the same time as a corporation's Articles of Incorporation when the business is originally formed.
 Bylaws that are well-written will ensure the organization runs smoothly by providing a solution for any issues, including nominations, elections, and settling disputes among parties.
-They're normally associated with corporations, but associations, non-profit organizations, and partnerships can have bylaws as well.
+They're normally associated with corporations, but associations, nonprofit organizations, and partnerships can have bylaws as well.
 Since bylaws normally manage subsidies and grants, they need to be strictly monitored.